On Drugswith Geoff Turner

 18 per cent of Canada's federal prison population are in jail because of drug-related offences.
 But that number is only a hint at all the ways drug crime, addiction and trade intersect behind prison walls in Canada.

 Can this small town rebound as Canada's cannabis capital?

-In an exclusive digital extra for On Drugs, host Geoff Turner takes you on a guided tour of Smith Falls, a town ready to capitalize on legal weed.
+In an exclusive digital extra for On Drugs, host Geoff Turner takes you on a guided tour of Smiths Falls, a town ready to capitalize on legal weed.

 Rehab, recovery and the history of 12-step thinking

 In North America, addiction, treatment and recovery is a 37 billion dollar industry.
 But in the absence of consistent standards, people looking for help can get lost in the search for support.